semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 To add Semgrep into your GitHub Actions pipeline:

 1. Create a `semgrep.yaml` configuration file to add a Semgrep command as part of your Github Actions pipeline.
 Refer to the [GitHub Actions code snippet](#github-actions-code-snippet).
-2. Optional: You can also review the [GitHub Actions workflow syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) to help with editing the configuration file.
+2. Optional: Review the [GitHub Actions workflow syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) to help with editing the configuration file.
 3. Commit the configuration file into the `./github/workflows` folder within the target repository.
 The Semgrep job starts automatically upon detecting the `semgrep.yaml` commit in the previous step
 4. Optional: Re-run or view the job from the GitHub Actions interface.
 5. Customize the job's behavior, such as its rules to scan and files to ignore.